philmcminn/new-paper/README.md

-See this blog post by Claire Le Goues entitled "[Things I Keep Repeating About Writing](https://clairelegoues.com/2016/08/23/things-i-keep-repeating-about-writing/)" for more excellent tips on paper writing style.
+See this blog post by Claire Le Goues entitled "[Things I Keep Repeating About Writing](https://clairelegoues.com/2016/08/23/things-i-keep-repeating-about-writing/)" for more excellent tips on writing style.

-## Using This Repository in Conjunction with Other Latex Advice on the Web
+## What Goes in Each Paper Section

+The text and comments embedded in the `.tex` files of this paper discuss how to go about writing each section of the paper.
+Check them out!

+## Good LaTeX Style

-The comments of this paper offer a number of tips on how to write good LaTeX.
+Again, the source LaTeX files in this repository contain a number of tips on how to write good LaTeX, so review them first.

-There is a lot of other good advice on the web, that you should check out too.
+There are a number of good resources on the web, that you should check out too.
 See, the following links, for example:

 * [Advice for Writing LaTeX Documents](https://github.com/dspinellis/latex-advice),